Tinkerforge/brickd/src/build_data/linux/libusb/readme.txt

 - Add libusb_set_log_callback function to intercept all log output.
 - Rename libusb-1.0.a to libusb-1.0-brickd-static.a to avoid a potential name collisions with a system-wide installed libusb-1.0.a.

+To compile libusb-1.0-brickd-static.a run ./prepare.sh and ./compile.sh.

+To modify the libusb-brickd.patch run ./prepare.sh then modify the source in the libusb-src directory and run ./capture.sh to update libusb-brickd.patch.